Demonik-L4D2/Branding/README.md

 ## Quick Start

 1. Click the Discord badge above to join our community.
-2. Look for the "#server‑info" channel for the latest IP/port and connection instructions.
+2. Look for the "`#server‑info`" channel for the latest IP/port and connection instructions.
-3. Follow the guidelines and enjoy the game!
+3. Follow the `#rules` and enjoy the game!

 ---